Secure Event-Triggered Distributed Kalman Filters for State Estimation over Wireless Sensor Networks: Simulation Results

-The estimated divergence for the compromised sensor, i.e., sensor 2 grows after attack injection at $k=20$ which follows the result presented in the Theorem 4.
-The confidence of the sensor is evaluated based on the Lemma 1 with the discount factor $\kappa _{1} =0.5$ and the uncertainty threshold $\Upsilon _{1} =0.5$.
-Fig. 6b shows the confidence of sensors in the presence of the considered attack which is close to one for healthy sensors and tends to zero for the compromised one.
-Then, the belief based proposed resilient estimator is implemented and Fig. 7 shows the result for the state estimation using the resilient estimator \eqref{ZEqnNum565391}.
+{The confidence of the sensor is evaluated based on the Lemma 1 with the discount factor $\kappa _{1} =0.5$ and the uncertainty threshold as $\Upsilon _{1} =0.8$.
+Fig.~\ref{fig:MJ8} shows the confidence of sensors in the presence of the considered attack which is close to one for healthy sensors and tends to zero for the compromised one.
+Then, the belief based proposed resilient estimator is implemented and Fig.~\ref{fig:MJ9} shows the result for the state estimation using the resilient estimator \eqref{ZEqnNum565391}.
 After the injection of attack, within a few seconds, the sensors reach consensus on the state estimates, i.e., the state estimates of sensors converge to the actual position of the target.
-The result in Fig. 7 follows Theorem 6.
+The result in Fig.~\ref{fig:MJ9} follows Theorem 6. }